Resources for Advisors

 Any student can study abroad with good planning, and as an advisor, you are crucial to helping students plan successfully.
 When it comes to planning, the earlier a student can begin, the better.
 Freshmen and Sophomores have more flexibility in their schedules than Juniors and Seniors, which is why it is important to get students thinking about study abroad as early as possible.
-As a general rule, students than can save general or major/minor electives for their study abroad will have the easiest time bringing classes from abroad toward their degree.
+As a general rule, students that can save general or major/minor electives for their study abroad will have the easiest time bringing classes from abroad toward their degree.

 As an advisor, your role is to:

 - Advise students to save general and major/minor electives for their study abroad experience

 - Determine the best term for advisees to study abroad

 - Advise on coursework that can be taken at Fredonia and abroad

 - Help students plan remaining semesters at Fredonia after their study abroad experience

 Still have questions about your role as an advisor?
 Refer to the Advisor FAQ handout.

 After students have been accepted into a study abroad program, they can work with Department Chairs to get coursework approved to count toward their degree.
 Students should look over course options available through the study abroad program they are participating in and determine if there are any equivalencies with Fredonia classes.
 After picking out 8-10 courses, students should fill out the Overseas Course Approval Form with major, minor, and CCC Department Chairs (please note that this is different than a Transfer Credit Approval form).
 When asking for approval of courses, students should bring course descriptions, syllabi, etc. to Department Chairs so that they may determine the true equivalency of courses.